apache/trafficcontrol/CONTRIBUTING.md

 How To Contribute
 =================

 We love pull requests!
 We simply don't have the time or resources to add every feature and support every platform.
-If you have improvements for Traffic Control, we're more than happy to merge them in.
+If you have improvements (enhancements or bug fixes) for Traffic Control, start by creating an [issue](https://issues.apache.org/jira/browse/TC) and discussing it with us first on the [users@trafficcontrol.incubator.apache.org](mailto:users@trafficcontrol.incubator.apache.org) mailing list.
+We might already be working on it, or there might be an existing way to do it.

-We have a few [guidelines](https://github.com/apache/incubator-trafficcontrol/blob/master/CONTRIBUTING.md#guidelines) to help maintain code quality and ensure the pull request process goes smoothly.
+Once your issue has been approved and you're ready to start slinging code, we have a few [guidelines](https://github.com/apache/incubator-trafficcontrol/blob/master/CONTRIBUTING.md#guidelines) to help maintain code quality and ensure the pull request process goes smoothly.

-Remember, it doesn't have to be perfect.
-If you want to help, hack it together and submit a [pull request](https://help.github.com/articles/using-pull-requests/).
+Remember, your code doesn't have to be perfect.
+Hack it together and submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 We'll work with you to make sure it fits properly into the project.

 CONTRIBUTORS.md
 -----------------------------
-Please take the opportunity of submitting your first PR to additionally include your name in CONTRIBUTORS.md
+Please take the opportunity of submitting your first PR to additionally include your name alphabetically in CONTRIBUTORS.md.

 Making a pull request
 ---------------------